Polynesian storm petrel

 The Polynesian storm petrel (Nesofregetta fuliginosa) is a species of seabird in the family Oceanitidae.
 It is the only species placed in the genus Nesofregetta.

-Markedly polymorphic, several subspecies were described, and light birds were even considered a species on their own (white-throated storm-petrel).
-Not even subspecies are generally accepted today, however.
+This species is markedly polymorphic, consisting of several subspecies.
+At one time the light-colored variety were even considered a species on their own (white-throated storm-petrel).
+However, subspecies are not generally accepted today.